 And on a first date, this is a “respect” issue.
 Sure, while there are certainly emergency “exceptions” and fairly minor occurrences that don’t automatically need the boot, there just needs to be more attention paid to the way an individual – whom you hardly know and are with to discover more about – treats a mechanism that is designed and meant to be a tool in life, not their identity or lifeline.

 I know we can all agree that as human beings we all have bad, off days, we don’t always have it together, and are not pathologically chipper 24/7.
-Still, a bad attitude on the first date is absolutely jarring – like, really, where’s the decency?
+Still, a bad attitude on the first date is absolutely jarring.

-I knowwwwww, and we’re also “encouraged” to be our authentic, unapologetic selves.
-But where is that fine line between authenticity and self-responsibility?
+We’re also “encouraged” to be our authentic, unapologetic selves.
+But where is that fine line between authenticity, awareness and self-responsibility?
 If he can’t communicate his feelings or regulate his emotions (frustration, anger, annoyance, etc.), and instead acts on them or projects them – that’s the only fortune telling of the future you need right there, my friend.

-So if the waiter forgot to bring napkins, failed to refill his drink in a timely manner or his steak wasn’t cooked to the medium-rare as requested, and he pitches an unnecessary fit (you define “fit”), then you may want to take that kind of reaction into consideration regarding other (relational) circumstances.
 Moreover, a bad attitude on a first date should hit different.
-At that point, is he even aware of himself?
-Does he really think he’s making a good impression (er, rather, does he care to)?
-And lastly, what compels him to believe he’s providing a sense of safety and security by bringing me into his field of negativity?
+At that point, is he even aware of himself and how he’s coming off to those around him?
+Does he really think he’s making a good impression?
+Does he even care to?
+What compels him to believe he’s providing a sense of safety and security by bringing his date into his field of negativity?

-I’m just saaaying, this is why first impressions are first impressions.
+I’m just saaaying, this is why first impressions are first impressions, because they matter.

 Premature neediness, affection + adoration